Surfing the Web at Work

 Employers who have fired workers for email misuse did so for these reasons: violation of a company policy; inappropriate or offensive language; excessive personal use; or breach of company confidentiality rules.

-Know your employer's policies about internet and email use.
+Know your employer's policies about the internet and email use.
 Because the percentage of employers monitoring computer behavior is rising every year, what you don't know or pay attention to could hurt your standing with your employer.

 Most employers don't mind some or a small amount of computer use for personal business at work.
 You need to know how your employer defines some.